Bruichladdich 16 Year Aged Bourbon Cask

 In the Throat 10/15

-When sipping the whisky, it is a little too much in the throat, as this is where the bitterness seems to find the largest force even well after the whisky is gone.
+When sipping the whisky, the bitterness is a little too much in the throat, as this is where it seems to find the largest force even well after the whisky is gone.
 However, as I let my ice cubes melt, the harsh bitterness becomes somewhat muted.
 The resulting finish with cold water added is an odd combination of treacle and vanilla, with oak spice settling in right at the end.

 The Aftermath 7.5/10